astaba/ostep-homework/ch08-cpu-sched-mlfq/README.md

 ```

 The trace shows exactly, on a millisecond-by-millisecond time scale, what the
 scheduler decided to do.
-In this example, it begins by running Job 0 for 7 ms
+In this example, it begins by running Job 0 for 7
-until Job 0 issues an I/O; this is entirely predictable, as Job 0's I/O
+ms until Job 0 issues an I/O; this is entirely predictable, as Job 0's I/O
-frequency is set to 7 ms, meaning that every 7 ms it runs, it will issue an
+frequency is set to 7 ms, meaning that every 7 ms it runs, it will issue
-I/O and wait for it to complete before continuing.
+an I/O and wait for it to complete before continuing.
 At that point, the
-scheduler switches to Job 1, which only runs 2 ms before issuing an I/O.
+scheduler switches to Job 1, which only runs 2 ms before issuing an I/O. The
-The scheduler prints the entire execution trace in this manner, and
+scheduler prints the entire execution trace in this manner, and finally also
-finally also computes the response and turnaround times for each job
-as well as an average.
+computes the response and turnaround times for each job as well as an average.

+## Options

+### Time slices: quanta

 You can also control various other aspects of the simulation.
-For example, you
+For example,
-can specify how many queues you'd like to have in the system (-n) and what the
+you can specify how many queues you'd like to have in the system (`-n`)
-quantum length should be for all of those queues (-q); if you want even more
+and what the quantum length should be for all of those queues (`-q`);
-control and varied quanta length per queue, you can instead specify the length
+if you want even more control and varied quanta length per queue, you can
-of the quantum (time slice) for each queue with -Q, e.g., -Q 10,20,30]
+instead specify the length of the quantum (time slice) for each queue with
-simulates a scheduler with three queues, with the highest-priority queue
+`-Q`, e.g., `-Q 10,20,30` simulates a scheduler with three queues, with
-having a 10-ms time slice, the next-highest a 20-ms time-slice, and the
+the highest-priority queue having a 10-ms time slice, the middle-priority
-low-priority queue a 30-ms time slice.
+a 20-ms time-slice, and the low-priority queue a 30-ms time slice.

+### Time allotments

 You can separately control how much time allotment there is per queue
 too.
-This can be set for all queues with -a, or per queue with -A, e.g., -A
+This can be set for all queues with `-a`, or per queue with `-A`, e.g.,
-20,40,60 sets the time allotment per queue to 20ms, 40ms, and 60ms,
+`-q 10 -A 2,4,6` sets the time allotment per queue to 20ms, 40ms, and 60ms,
 respectively.
-Note that while the chapter talks about allotments in
+Note that while the chapter talks about allotments in terms
-terms of time, here it is done in terms of number of time slices,
+of time, here it is done in terms of number of time slices, i.e., **if
-i.e., if the time slice length for a given queue is 10 ms, and the
+the time slice length for a given queue is 10 ms, and the allotment is 2,
-allotment is 2, the job can run for 2 time slices (20 ms) at that
+the job can run for 2 time slices (20 ms) at that queue level before moving
-queue level before moving down in priority.
+down in priority.**

+### Jobs customization

-If you are randomly generating jobs, you can also control how long they might
+If you are randomly generating jobs, you can also control how long they
-run for (-m), or how often they generate I/O (-M).
-If you, however, want more
+might run for (`-m`), or how often they generate I/O (`-M`).
+If you, however,
-control over the exact characteristics of the jobs running in the system, you
+want more control over the exact characteristics of the jobs running in the
-can use -l (lower-case L) or --jlist, which allows you to specify the exact
+system, you can use `-l` (lower-case L) or `--jlist`, which allows you to
-set of jobs you wish to simulate.
+specify the exact set of jobs you wish to simulate.
 The list is of the form:
-x1,y1,z1:x2,y2,z2:... where x is the start time of the job, y is the run time
+`x1,y1,z1:x2,y2,z2:...` where `x` is the start time of the job, `y` is the
-(i.e., how much CPU time it needs), and z the I/O frequency (i.e., after
+run time (i.e., how much CPU time it needs), and `z` the I/O frequency (i.e.,
-running z ms, the job issues an I/O; if z is 0, no I/Os are issued).
+after running `z` ms, the job issues an I/O; if `z` is 0, no I/Os are issued).

 For example, if you wanted to recreate the example in Figure 8.3
 you would specify a job list as follows: